The Regent Theatre

 SundayClosed.

 Re-inspire the romantic side of your brain and pay a visit to The Regent.
 Phantom of the Opera meets Moulin Rouge in this intimate, beautiful, wonderfully restored space.
-Originally built in 1928 as part of a series of theatres based on Queen Victoria’s Regent Theatre in Brighton, UK, in 2011 the theatre underwent a massive 7.5 million dollar redevelopment and has re-emerged as the cultural hub of Dunedin.
+Built in 1928, the original design is a variation of Queen Victoria’s Regent Theatre in Brighton, UK, which was descended from Charles Garnier’s design for the 1875 Paris Opera, Palais Garnier.
+In 2011 the theatre underwent a massive 7.5 million dollar redevelopment and has re-emerged as the cultural hub of Dunedin.

 From film festivals, plays, ballets, orchestras, comedians, graduations and dinners, to experimental art performances, with a seating capacity of 1,600 there is very little that this space cannot accommodate.
 The Regent’s Clarkson Studio is also housed within the complex, a boutique performance space seating around 100 audience members, for smaller local and touring performances.